openownership/lib-cove-bods/README.md

 Other code ( Code in `lib`, etc) should not be used by external users of this library directly, as the structure and use of these may change more frequently.

-## FAQ: libcovebods: command not found ?

-If installed via

-    virtualenv .ve -p python3
-    source .ve/bin/activate
-    pip3 install -r requirements.txt

-You may get

-    libcovebods tests/fixtures/0.1/basic_1.json
-    libcovebods: command not found

-To fix, run

-    pip3 install -e .

-We are looking at a proper fix for this problem in https://github.com/openownership/lib-cove-bods/issues/19